 If you have been arrested for driving under the influence for the first time, you may not fully understand the need for experienced legal advice and representation of an Atlanta DUI Lawyer.
 Time is limited.
 It is vital that you take action against a conviction - even you first conviction is subject to harsh penalties.
 Additionally, the DUI process is filled with legal technicalities.
 If you are unfamiliar with court proceedings, you may become bogged down in the meticulous details of the case.

-After the arrest, you have only ten days to request an ALS hearing (Administrative License Suspension hearing).
+After the arrest, you have only thirty days to request an ALS hearing (Administrative License Suspension hearing).
 Otherwise, you will automatically have a suspended license in addition to a conviction on your criminal record.
 Your best hope for avoiding these consequences is to hire an attorney with the experience to fight skillfully and aggressively in your defense.
 We urge you to contact an Atlanta DUI lawyer from The Law Offices of Richard S. Lawson today.

 Penalties for First DUI in Atlanta, GA